 Quite quickly, really.
 In a recent 90 minute workout on the Road to Sky route I earned just over 58,000 Drops with an average power of 228 watts for the ride.
 This calculates out to an hourly Drop rate of around 39,000.

-Ride at that pace for an hour every day of the week and I’ll earn ~270,000 Drops weekly.
-The Safety Bike will be mine in no time!
+If I ride at that pace for an hour every day of the week I’ll earn ~270,000 Drops weekly, or over 14 million Drops annually.

 How Do You Get The Most Drops?

 Considering all these factors and our tests to date, the fastest way to get Drops is:

 - Make friends who like to give Ride Ons.